 To really learn about electret condenser microphones, we should take a look at some examples:

-The Earthworks M50 (link to check the price on Amazon) is an excellent measurement microphone with an electret condenser capsule.
-It has a wide frequency response ranging all the way from 5 Hz to 50,000 Hz (the human range of hearing, which most EMCs aim to reproduce is only 20 Hz – 20,000 Hz).
+The Earthworks M50 (link to check the price at sweetwater) is an excellent measurement microphone with an electret condenser capsule.
+It has a wide frequency response ranging all the way from 5 Hz to 50,000 Hz (the human range of hearing, which most EMCs aim to reproduce, is only 20 Hz – 20,000 Hz).

 This microphone tells us that electret microphones, with the right design, can be top performers and incredibly accurate transducers.